tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/project-setup.md

 ### Add 3D Taipei Buildings Model (Optional)

 First, download the model file (`geojson`) [here](https://drive.google.com/file/d/1cMBrq1gmSNAioogFZNqA5IyAmhXoeLVs/view?usp=drive_link).
 Then, open Mapbox Studio and navigate to ["Tilesets"](https://studio.mapbox.com/tilesets/).
 Click on "New Tileset" and upload the downloaded file.
 After the upload has been completed, open the tileset and click on "share & use".
 Copy the "Tileset ID" and append it to the variable `VITE_MAPBOXTILE` in the `.env` file (paste it after "mapbox://").

+Navigate back to the tileset on MapBox.
+On the left of the screen, you will see a sidebar titled "Vector Layers".
+Copy the name of the polygon layer (it should start with "tp_building_height") below the title.
+Then, return to project repository and navigate to `/src/assets/configs/mapbox/mapConfig.js`.
+Find a object called "TaipeiBuilding" and replace the parameter "source-layer" with the polygon layer name you copied.

 ## Extract Demo Map Data